rcrowther/updownrecord/README.rst

     Operates with or without a header line

 FREECFG
     FREECFG is a home-made format which works round some limitations of the CFG format/Python parser.
-It has no capacity for escapes or section headers, and whitespace is stripped from all keys and values.
+The parser has no capacity for escapes, and whitespace is stripped from all keys and values.
+FREECFG requires keys to adhere to regex '\w+' i.e '[^a-zA-Z0-9\_]+'.

-    FREECFG requires keys to adhere to regex '\w+' i.e '[^a-zA-Z0-9\_]'.
-However, it has advantages: FREECFG requires no section headers at all.
-It can handle any length of value, including paragraphs (only the start and end of values are stripped).
-It is also efficient.
+    FREECFG has advantages.
+Section headers can be any string.
+The parser can run with no section headers.
+Comments are inital hash/pound, and valid anywhere.
+Values can be any length, including paragraphs (only the start and end of values are stripped).

 Download
 ~~~~~~~~